Digital-Media/big_data/document/INSTALL.md

 [Get free Tier on MongoDB Atlas](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/)

-## Use Docker Container
+## Use a MongoDB Docker Container

-Open Powershell or other Terminal.

 ### Use Docker Desktop

 For a Download Link and how to install Docker Desktop see [Installation Guide](https://github.com/Digital-Media/fhooe-web-dock/blob/main/INSTALL.md#install-docker)

 ### Get the official MongoDB Docker image

+Open Powershell or other Terminal.

 ```shell
 docker pull mongo
 ```